 Travel back to the forked pathway and take the pathway on the left (leading directly southward).
 There are a few smaller enemies that you will need to destroy and then you will reach another fork in the pathway.
 Start walking down the pathway on the right and a Mimic will run past your party going down the left pathway (southeast).
 Follow the Battery Mimic around the curved pathway and destroy it.

 Go back to the fork in the road and take the pathway on the right side leading through the middle of the Great Eastern Passage (the room you are in).
 There will be train tracks heading off to the right – do a hard U-turn to find an Urn which contains the map of the Barheim Passage.

 Continue southward to find another Battery Mimic in the large open area.
-You can open up your map (by pressing the Select Button) to see exactly where the Battery Mimic is located and you can do this for all of the remaining Battery Mimics in the Barheim Passage if you are having trouble locating them.
-Go through the doorway on the west side of the passageway (on the right side) by checking your map to make sure that you are headed to Op Sector 36.
+You can open up your map (by pressing the Button) to see exactly where the Battery Mimic is located and you can do this for all of the remaining Battery Mimics in the Barheim Passage if you are having trouble locating them.
+Go through the doorway on the west side of the passageway (on the right side) by checking your map to make sure that you are headed towards Op Sector 36.

 Op Sector 36